waterswims/NanoMagMC/README.md

 * ISDISTRIB: A boolean value which defines whether or not the sizes of the realisations of each lattice are fixed or distributed.
 The only distribution of sizes which has so far been implemented is a log-normal distribution.

+* TEMPNAME: In the folder "Includes/Temps/" there are a number of example text files containing the temperatures which the simulation will run.
+This option is used to specify which file is to be used without the ".txt".

 ### Optional/Situational Settings

 * SIZE: If ISDISTRIB is set to false then the fixed size of the lattice being run must be given.